yuriipolishchuk/ssh2iot/README.md

    }
    ```

 2. Operator runs `ssh2iot.py` specifying IoT thing name and new AWS IoT Secure Tunnel is opened.
-Then it waits untill destination `local proxy` connects to tunnel.
+Then it waits until destination `local proxy` connects to tunnel.

 3. Tunnel agent receives the message with `clientAccessToken` and runs `localproxy` in destination mode, proxying TCP traffic to `127.0.0.1:22` (local SSH daemon running on IoT device).